-With 50 years of history, 130+ days of skiing and riding each season; professional, family and fun events; various programs and legendary Employees, Waterville Valley Resort has a lot of stories to share.
-See below for a short list, but please contact our Communications Manager Tatiana Baier for ideas and help.
+With 50 years of history, 130+ days of skiing and riding each season; professional, family and fun events; various programs and legendary employees, Waterville Valley Resort has a lot of stories to share.
+See below for a short list, but please contact our Communications Manager, Stacie Sullivan, for ideas, inspiration, or just to chat!

 Meet Peter Weber, Our Legendary Snowsports Director

 Peter Weber is Waterville Valley’s Snowsports Director overseeing the Resort’s ski and snowboard programs, teaching everyone from beginners to experts.